Return of Service (ROS) Questions and Answers

 If you have questions about what communities you can fulfill the ROS in, please contact saskdocs.

 Can I relocate to another community during my ROS?

 Some agreements are community specific so ensure you are familiar with the terms of your agreement before you relocate.

 You may need to request approval from the appropriate party.

-Specialist Recruitment Incentives may specify a community of practice in the contract.
+Specialist Recruitment Incentives may specify a community of practice in the agreement.
 Physicians who have a valid reason for wishing to move to a new community must receive approval from the Specialist Recruitment & Retention Committee.
 This may be done by writing a letter to the Committee (sent to saskdocs) requesting that the new community qualify as a location where the existing agreement remains valid.
 Approvals will be made at the discretion of the Committee.
-An amendment to the existing contract will be made following approval for relocation by the Committee.
+An amendment to the existing agreement will be made following approval for relocation by the Committee.

-You may change your location of practice if your contract is not specific to a community.
+You may change your location of practice if your agreement is not specific to a community.
 Please notify saskdocs in advance of finalizing your plans to ensure that the community meets the terms of your ROS.

 What is the definition of “full-time practice”?

 For the purposes of Family Medicine Resident bursaries (SMA) full-time practice is defined as: